 Primary issues within the Northern Sacramento Valley IRWM Plan Area relate to groundwater management and conjunctive use focused on the Sacramento Valley floor, while primary issues in the Upper Feather River IRWM Plan Area relate to management of watershed values for upstream and downstream recipients, and ecological integrity in headwaters areas.
-Butte County and the Upper Feather River IRWM Plan have entered into a Memorandum of Understanding regarding divisions of responsibility and coordination of land and water management activities in the overlap area.
+The Northern Sacramento Valley and the Upper Feather River RWMGs are working to establish a Memorandum of Understanding regarding divisions of responsibility and coordination of land and water management activities in the Butte County overlap area.
 Butte and Plumas Counties have communicated and coordinated on water management issues of mutual interest for decades such as the FERC hydroelectric licenses in the NFFR, as "Area of Origin" State Water Project Contractors, and over public safety issues in the Feather River Canyon such as railroad and roadway pollution spills and other accidents, floods and wildfires.